-Checking list before sending a unit for repair:
+Checking list before sending a ST-1000 machine for repair:

 Please read this checking list before sending your machine for repair:

 Checking No. 1: BE SURE THAT NO CARDS REMAIN WITHIN THE SHUFFLER!

 Pull out the side tray, and look into the machine.
 There might stuck one (or more) cardsheet(s) — or other objects — somewhere in the machine, which must be taken away.
 You can also open the top door, detach the plug of the A/C adapter, lift the shuffler, turn it upside-down, and shake it gently to all directions.

 Checking No. 2: ARE YOU USING CARDS THAT MEET OUR SPECIFICATION?

 There are many variations among different cards.
 We recommend 100% plastic COPAG poker size cards.
 Other cards may work, but we have done most of our testing using COPAG.
 If the machine is running but jamming repeatedly, please be sure that you test your machine using clean, undamaged COPAG plastic poker size cards before sending for repair.

 Checking No. 3: CLEAN ALL ROLLERS AND KICKERS.

 Follow the instructions in our manual to clean the rollers and kickers using a Q-Tip and rubbing alcohol.